acuarica/evm/test/__snapshots__/bin.snap.md

   --patch    Patches the Contract public functions and events with signatures fr
-             om https://openchain.xyz, use `--no-patch` to skip patching [boolean] [default: true] --cache    Enables cache of contracts fetched from remote networks, use `--no- cache` to skip catching                   [boolean] [default: true] --help     Show help                                                 [boolean]
+             om https://openchain.xyz, use `--no-patch` to skip patching [boolean] [default: true] --cache    Enables cache of contracts and ABIs fetched from remote networks an d https://openchain.xyz respectively, use `--no-cache` to skip catc hing                                      [boolean] [default: true] --help     Show help                                                 [boolean]

 Examples: